BridgesUNCC/bridgesAPI/doc/newvisualization.md

 for the resize function which is called when the div that contains the visualization is resized.
 And that function will need to update the inner element so that they render correctly.

+The function itself that gets called is passed a DOM element that it will work in and it is passed size W and H and a piece of data to render.
+That code is self contained and resposible to handle everything.